MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-01.md

 ## Revisions and CI/CD

-To make code changes and push them to the container, you create a new container image with the change.
-Then, you push the image to Container Registry, and create a new [revision](/azure/container-apps/revisions) of the container app.
-To automate this process, an optional step in the tutorial shows you how to build a continuous integration and continuous delivery (CI/CD) pipeline with GitHub actions.
-The pipeline automatically builds and deploys your code to the Container App.
+To make code changes and push them to a container app, create a new container image with the changes and push the image to Azure Container Registry.
+Then, create a new [revision](/azure/container-apps/revisions) of the container app that uses the new container image.

+To automate this process, an optional step in the tutorial shows you how to build a continuous integration and continuous deployment (CI/CD) pipeline with [GitHub Actions][6].
+A GitHub Actions workflow automatically builds and deploys your code to the Azure Container Apps when changes are made to a specified GitHub repository.

 ## Authentication and security

 In this tutorial, you'll build a Docker container image directly in Azure and deploy it to Azure Container Apps.
-Container Apps run in the context of an environment, which is supported by an Azure Virtual Networks (VNet).
+Container Apps run in the context of an [*environment*][18], which is supported by an [Azure Virtual Networks (VNet)][19].
 VNets are a fundamental building block for your private network in Azure.
 Container Apps allows you to expose your container app to the public web by enabling ingress.

-To set up continuous integration and continuous delivery (CI/CD), you'll connect Container App to a GitHub account, repository, and branch.
-In addition, you'll create an Azure Active Directory service principal (or using an existing) context with role-based access control.
+To set up continuous integration and continuous delivery (CI/CD), you'll authorize Azure Container Apps as an [OAuth App][20] for your GitHub account.
+As an OAuth App, Container Apps writes a GitHub Actions workflow file to your repo with information about Azure resources and jobs to update them.
+The workflow updates Azure resources using credentials of an Azure Active Directory service principal (or existing one) with role-based access for Container Apps and username and password for Azure Container Registry.
+Credentials are stored securely in your GitHub repo.

-The tutorial sample web app uses PostgreSQL to store data.
+Finally, the tutorial sample web app stores data in a PostgreSQL database.
 The sample code connects to PostgreSQL via a connection string.
-During the configuration of the Container App, the tutorial walks you through the service connector.
+During the configuration of the Container App, the tutorial walks you through setting up environment variables containing connection information.
+You can also use an Azure Service Connector to accomplish the same thing.

 ## Prerequisites